 It should be remembered violence had been roiling the West Bank for weeks — including Jerusalem — before spilling over to Gaza.

-The ceasefire seems to ignore that aspect of the current crisis, which could be reignited when the Israeli Supreme Court eventually releases its decision on the eviction of Palestinians from their homes in the in East Jerusalem.
+The ceasefire seems to ignore that aspect of the current crisis, which could be reignited when the Israeli Supreme Court eventually releases its decision on the eviction of Palestinians from their homes in the Sheikh Jarrah neighbourhood in East Jerusalem.

 West Bank Palestinians may be powerless to prevent the evictions and Hamas may be less inclined to intervene again for some time.
 However, the frustrations and tensions have not gone away and can be expected to boil over again.

 While the Americans have designated Hamas a terrorist organisation, it is seen quite differently in Palestine.
-It comfortably won the last Palestinian elections in 2006 and was again in the elections scheduled this month before they were cancelled by the Palestinian president, Mahmoud Abbas.
+It comfortably won the last Palestinian elections in 2006 and was expected to win again in the elections scheduled this month before they were cancelled by the Palestinian president, Mahmoud Abbas.

 Hamas’ strength extends to the West Bank and to Israeli Palestinians.
 It reflects the great desire for change among young Palestinians and their frustrations with the leadership of Abbas and his party, Fatah.